 - Testified at 2 hearings: Senate Labor, Health and Social Services and Joint Appropriations Committees

 - Participated in Martin Luther King Day March to the Capitol

 - Met with Governor Matt Mead

 - Got the Governor to add $16.9 million of federal funds for uncompensated care for the WRIR to the budget that was approved by the Joint Appropriations Committee and the Wyoming State Legislature

-- For the Common Good Leadership Training held May 6th and 21st in Riverton
+- For the Common Good Leadership Training held in Riverton

 - Five Behaviors of an Effective Team Training for WRNAC’s Leadership Team